-- Resets the scale to the condition found after switching on, but without a zero setting being performed. - All commands awaiting responses are canceled. - The tare register is cleared. - The SIR and SR commands are cancelled. - The Reset command is always executed except that a Reset command received by the terminal during the calibration and test procedure cannot be processed.
+- The tare register is cleared.

+- The SIR and SR commands are cancelled.

+- The Reset command is always executed except that a Reset command received by the terminal during the calibration and test procedure cannot be processed.

-D.6.6.
+E.6.6.
 Commands and Responses MT-SICS Level 1